ace-n/interview-questions/README.md

 These questions are intended to cover the conceptual background you'll need to succeed.
 They are _not_ a replacement for **solving practice problems** or **implementing basic algorithms** (e.g. sorting algorithms, binary search) yourself.

+> **Mid/Senior-level folks:** I recommend taking a look at Donne Martin's excellent [System Design primer](https://github.com/donnemartin/system-design-primer).
+The `Cloud` questions cover **my** knowledge gaps relative to that tutorial. _(Your knowledge gaps will almost certainly be different than mine - feel free to send a pull request with your own questions for things I didn't cover.)_

 ## How I prepare for interviews
 _Caveat: most of this advice is geared towards junior/"new grad" interviews.
 More senior folks may still find it useful, however._